gfabieno/SeisCL/README.md

 isotropic acoustic, elastic or viscoelastic.
 SeisCL can be run either on GPUs with CUDA or OpenCL, or CPUs with OpenCL.
 Model decomposition and shot parallelization allows using multiples GPUs/nodes.
-Although written is C/CUDA/OpenCL, a python interface is provided for implementing the inversion/imaging workflows.
+Although written is C/CUDA/OpenCL, a python interface (Python 3) is provided for implementing the inversion/imaging workflows.

 Cite this publication if you use this software: